phalcon/documentation/docs/di.md

 ```

 ### Injections
-In addition, by using the array syntax you can use three types of dependency injection:
+In addition by using the array syntax you can use three types of dependency injection:

 #### Constructor Injection
 This injection type passes the dependencies/arguments to the class constructor.
 Let's pretend we have the following component: